Exploriters/magnuassembly/README.md

 Russian translation

 And special thanks to:
-Lilili, Uiharu, Lily-an, Tanghao, Fgdfgfthgr, AnyIDElse (AKA THE ASD), Leewvy, SSF, 7paperplane,
+Lilili, Uiharu, Lily-an, Tanghao, Fgdfgfthgr, AnyIDElse (AKA THE ASD), Lapsapnow, sumplkrum, Leewvs, SSF, 7paperplane,
-and all who helped me on this repository.
+and all who helped me and this repository.